 Gustav Klimt

 Perhaps no other artist is more closely associated with Vienna.
-Follow his life around the city with this Klimt guide, which also points you to all the places you can see his paintings and other works.
+Follow his life around the city with this Klimt guide, and discover all the places you can see his paintings and other works.

 If you’re pressed for time, simply head to Upper Belvedere to see The Kiss.